observIQ/bindplane-agent/processor/aggregationprocessor/README.md

       exporters: [googlecloud]
 ```

 This configuration extracts metrics from a log file, and passes them through the aggregation processor.
-The aggregation processor will hold the last data point it receives, then emit it after a one minute interval, sending the metric to Google Cloud Monitoring.
+The aggregation processor will hold the last data point it receives, then emit it after a one minute interval as `log.count.last`, sending the metric to Google Cloud Monitoring.
 This limits the throughput to 1 metric per minute.

 #### Sample CPU utilization at a higher rate